Merry we meet - Merry we meet - Merry we meet

 Old memories die hard they say, for the effect of the musical brought many old comrades back together.
 Inspired by this, Hargrave spent his last few years setting up a Foundation of the Kibbo Kift, this he dedicated to maintaining an historic record of events and preserving some of the regalia worn by members of the KKK and its successors, The Green Shirt Movement for Social Credit and The Social Credit Party of Great Britain and Northern Ireland.
-Today the Foundation’s extensive paper records are held by The British Library of Political and Economic Science at the London School of Economics, while their substantial collection of costumes, robes, banners and other physical artefacts are housed at The Museum of London.
+Today the Foundation’s extensive paper records are held by The British Library of Political and Economic Science at the London School of Economics, while their substantial collection of costumes, robes, banners and other physical artefacts are housed in The Museum of London.

-On the 06th June 1981 to mark his 87th birthday, a reunion of Kibbo Kift Kindred and members of the Green Shirts was held at Ashton-Under-Hill, Worcs, after which his health began to fail.
+On the 06th June 1981 to mark his 87th birthday, a reunion of Kibbo Kift Kindred and members of the Green Shirts was held at Ashton-Under-Hill, Warwickshire, after which his health began to fail.
 Having led such a colourful and extraordinary life, just a year later at the age of 88, Hargrave died in London on the 21st November 1982.

-Hampstead Cemetery in London, England.
+Burial site at Hampstead Cemetery in London, England

 May he rest in peace?

-War Brings It Home
+The Great War Brings It Home (1919)

-Confession of the Kibbo Kift
+The Confession of the Kibbo Kift (1927)

-Credit Clearly Explained
+Social Credit Clearly Explained (1945)

-And Soul Of Paracelsus
+The Life And Soul Of Paracelsus (1951)

-Bay Landing (1964)
+The Suvla Bay Landing (1964)

 Plus to many others to mention.

-on the 09th November 2011 © George Knowles
+Written and compiled on the 09th November 2011 © George Knowles

 Best wishes and Blessed Be